heathen00/wfparser3/wfparser3/README.md

      them will be modified.
    * You should also just look through the code for instances of duplication and remove them using inheritance, pulling out duplicate code into its own class and use composition, instead.

+HERE:
+   * What should happen if you try and create a localizer bundle/type/field that is not unique?
+Error?
+Return reference to already existing type?
+   * What happens when you add the same bundle, type, or field multiple times?
+Not sure if these scenarios tested sufficiently.
+Check the existing test cases first.
    * There is some mention above about what happens if multiple of one or another LocalizerXXX instance is created.
 You should consider carefully what the behaviour should be.
 For example, it is conceivable that multiple client modules will use the same LocalizerBundle,